Your Guide to Selling a House with Multiple Owners

 Joint tenancy

 With joint tenancy, multiple owners end up sharing equal ownership rights.
-That means, even if you contributed more to the property than your housing partner, you’ll split ownership evenly.
+This means that, regardless of whether you contributed more to the property than your housing partner, ownership will be divided equally.
 Herzberg says this is a path he often recommends for people who are engaged or are siblings because if one owner is incapacitated, the process is fairly simple.

 “If something happens to one person, full ownership goes to the other owner,” he says.
 “It doesn’t go through probate because the deed basically transfers 100% of one person’s interest to the other person’s interest.”

-“The title automatically transfers down,” he explains.
-“It’s a good way to avoid the cost and time of probate, and for people who are not legally married but are committed — whether they’re in a committed relationship or family — that’s typically the way they want to hold title.”
+“The title automatically transfers down,” he says.
+“It’s a good way to avoid the cost and time of probate, and for people who are not legally married but are committed,” he says.
+“That’s typically the way they want to hold title.”

 However, if you’re selling a house with multiple owners under a joint tenancy, you may run into problems if you have any ownership gray areas.
-For instance, if one owner feels they put more money into the property or deserves more of the final sale’s income, it could end up disrupting your sale.
+For example, if one owner feels they put more money into the property or that they deserve more of the final sale’s proceeds, it could end up disrupting your sale.

-“That’s what people typically forget about but should think about when they purchase the property,” warns Herzberg.
+“That’s what people typically forget about but should think about when they purchase the property,” Herzberg says.
 “They should enter into agreements about what each person owns, who’s putting in what, what happens if one person wants to sell, and what to do if something happens to one of the people.”

 As long as you’ve settled any potential disputes before listing your home, selling your house with multiple owners under joint tenancy is fairly straightforward.
-Just remember, everyone will need to agree to the sale or sign a transfer in order to sell.
-Also important to remember that your state may have some quirks and/or slightly differing laws, so it is always recommended that you consult with a local legal and/or real estate professional to see what works best for you and your specific situation.
+Keep in mind that all parties involved must agree to the sale or sign a transfer document to proceed.
+Additionally, your state may have unique regulations or laws, so it’s advisable to consult with a local legal or real estate professional to understand what’s best for your situation.

 Community property and other forms of ownership

-For people who aren’t buying a house with a spouse or as an investment property, joint tenancy and tenancy in common are the most popular co-ownership options.
+For people who aren’t buying a house with a spouse or as an investment property, joint tenancy and TIC are the most popular co-ownership options.
 However, there are a few less common co-ownership arrangements worth noting:

 Corporation ownership

 It’s possible to set up multiple owners of a property through a corporation or other legal entity.
-In this scenario, the corporation (or other legal entity) actually holds title to the property.
-It’s important to note that this type of ownership can potentially carry a hefty helping of liability and risk for the company that holds the title — especially if there’s an accident on the property.
+In this scenario, the corporation or legal entity actually holds title to the property.
+It’s important to note that this type of ownership potentially can carry a hefty helping of liability and risk for the company that holds the title — especially if there’s an accident on the property.

 Partnership ownership